 Over the years, Pella has built a reputation for creating innovative quality products and recommends checking the window manufacturer’s warranty.

 Eventually, fogging may develop between the panes of an insulating glass product.
 Given enough time, the seals between the panes will break down and allow moisture to enter.
-The desiccant material will attract and hold as much moisture as it is capable of, but will eventually become saturated.
+The desiccant material will attract and hold as much moisture as possible but will eventually become saturated.
 When that happens, fogging will occur.
-Exactly how long this will take is dependent on the actual environmental conditions, the sealing and desiccant materials used, the design of the insulating glass, the overall design of the window, and a host of other factors too numerous to mention here.
-But simply stated, nothing lasts forever.
+Exactly how long this will take depends on the actual environmental conditions, the sealing and desiccant materials used, the design of the insulating glass, the overall design of the window, and a host of other factors too numerous to mention here.
+However, nothing lasts forever.

-Check the manufacturer’s warranty to thoroughly understand what it does and does not cover.
+Check the manufacturer’s warranty to understand what it does and does not cover thoroughly.
 Most Pella product warranties provide at least 20 years of coverage on the glass.